Revelation 15 – 16

 (Voice of the Lord “Behold I Come as a Thief!”) (v.15)

-15 (Behold, I come as a thief.
-Blessed is he that watches and keeps his garments, that he may not walk naked, and that they may not see his shame.) v.15 Parenthesis.
+v.15 Parenthesis.
 As with the seals and trumpets, there is a parenthesis between the sixth and seventh bowl.
-The parenthesis in each case speaks of the blessing of the faithful.
+The parenthesis in each case includes some mention of the blessing of the faithful.
 The fact of the Lord’s coming “as a thief” is mentioned five times in scripture, and it always refers to the appearing (Matt.
 24:43; 1 Thess.
 5:2-4; 2 Pet.
 3:10; Rev. 3:3; Rev. 16:15).
 The idea of coming as a thief involves unwanted surprise.
 The Lord will not come for His saints as a thief, but rather as a bridegroom.
 He will come upon a world morally asleep, but gathered together against God.
 There is a word to the believer; “blessed is he that watches and keeps his garments”.
 The Lord’s appearing will begin “the day of manifestation”, when those who are watchful will be given their rewards, and those who do not will be put to shame.

-16 And he gathered them together to the place called in Hebrew, Armagedon. v.16 Armageddon.
-Megiddo is the Hebrew form of “Armageddon”, and was a place in the Old Testament where God came forth to fight against those who raised themselves against Him (see Jud.
+v.16 Armageddon.
+Megiddo is the Hebrew form of “Armageddon”, and was a place in the Old Testament where God came forth to fight against those who raised themselves against Him, and where a great victory was won (see Jud.
 5:19-20; 2 Chron.
 35:22; Zech.
 12:11).
 It is the area in Israel called the valley of Jezreel, or the Plain of Esdraelon, where the Lord will first appear (Isa.
 9:1-2).
 Armageddon is not a single battle, but a series of battles, a “war” that will be fought during the time of Jehovah’s indignation.
 Although the unclean spirits are at work in gathering the nations to battle, it says here “he gathered”, reminding us that ultimately it is God’s hand at work.

-7th Bowl: Appearing of Christ, The Fall of the Western Powers (16:17-21)
+7th Bowl: Appearing of Christ, the Fall of the Western Powers (16:17-21)

-¶ 17 And the seventh poured out his bowl on the air; and there came out a great voice from the temple of the heaven, from the throne, saying, It is done. v.17 The eventual target of the seventh bowl-judgment is a “great city” (v.19), but the bowl is poured first “on the air”.
+v.17 The Seventh Bowl.
+The eventual target of the seventh bowl-judgment is a “great city” (v.19), but the bowl is poured first “on the air”.
 Air represents the moral atmosphere of the world; i.e. the realm of Satan (Eph.
 2:2).
-The seventh bowl is the consummation of judgment on the organised systems of evil.
+The seventh bowl is the consummation of judgment on the organized systems of evil.
 John hears a voice from “the temple and the throne”.
 This voice is uniting the series of judgments up to this points: Rev. 6-11 are judgments from “the throne” connected with creation, while Rev. 12-16 are from “the temple” connected with the holy character of God.
 The voice cries, “It is done”, showing that we have now reached the climax of the judgments; we have reached the very moment of the Lord’s appearing.

-18 And there were lightnings, and voices, and thunders; and there was a great earthquake, such as was not since men were upon the earth, such an earthquake, so great. v.18 John first observed “lightnings, and voices, and thunders”, which are symbols of the judgment of God (see Rev. 4:5; Rev. 8:5; Rev. 11:19).
+v.18 Effects on Earth.
+John first observed “lightnings, and voices, and thunders”, which are symbols of the judgment of God (see Rev. 4:5; Rev. 8:5; Rev. 11:19).
 Second, there was a great earthquake.
 No doubt there will be an abundance of physical earthquakes at this time (Mark 13:8) but this is “a great earthquake”, a vast and unparalleled violent disruption of all government.
 This coincides with the time when the beast and antichrist will be taken and cast into the lake of fire by the Lord at His appearing.
 Also, at this time the angels will go out and gather the tares to be burned.

-19 And the great city was divided into three parts; and the cities of the nations fell: and great Babylon was remembered before God to give her the cup of the wine of the fury of his wrath. v.19 Cities.
+v.19 Effects on Cities.
 A city called “the great city” is divided into three parts.
 This refers no doubt to the fall of the revived Roman empire; a “great city” compared to the nations’ cities.
 Also, the fact that there are three parts indicates that the Roman earth is in view, as with the trumpet judgments when “the third part of the earth” was mentioned several times.
 See also Rev. 17:18.
 The “cities of the nations” would be the other powers allied with the beast or opposed to him.
 All comes crashing down.
 Then, “great Babylon”, another city, is remembered before God to meet out the judgment she deserves.
 We might wonder, wasn’t Babylon already fallen (Rev. 14:8)?
 Chapter 17-18 will next be brought in to explain the two aspects of Babylon.
-The false church has already fallen (Rev. 14:8) in an organizational way, but the persons continue within the empire (Rev. 17:18) until the appearing of Christ (Rev. 18:20-24).
+The false church has already fallen (Rev. 14:8) and been completely destroyed, but the persons within the organization continue in the political aspect, the beast’s empire (Rev. 17:18), until the appearing of Christ (Rev. 18:20-24).
 God “remembers” to give her the cup of judgment that he had promised her.
 A.C.
 Brown called this “the most perplexing problem of the book”.

-20 And every island fled, and mountains were not found; 21 and a great hail, as of a talent weight, comes down out of the heaven upon men; and men blasphemed God because of the plague of hail, for the plague of it is exceeding great. vv.20-21 All earthly refuges will fail to hide men from the storm of judgment; “islands” picture commerce, or financial refuges, and “mountains” picture political powers, or governmental refuges.
+vv.20-21 Effects on Men.
+All earthly refuges will fail to hide men from the storm of judgment; “islands” picture commerce, or financial refuges, and “mountains” picture political powers, or governmental refuges.
 This is followed by a plague of hail, which reminds us of the seventh Egyptian plague.
 This hail represents sharp, sudden, and crushing judgment from heaven.
 The hailstones are said to be “a talent weight”.
 The Jewish talent was 125 English pounds!
 This may not be literal hail.
 But after all this direct judgment from God because of their sins, men still refuse to repent, and turn around and blaspheme God because of the plague.

 1. Kelly, William.
 Lectures on the Book of Revelation.

-3. First, the ordered and settled parts of the world are smitten as with an ulcerous distemper, where men were branded with subjection to the apostate civil power and his idolatry.
+2. First, the ordered and settled parts of the world are smitten as with an ulcerous distemper, where men were branded with subjection to the apostate civil power and his idolatry.
 Kelly, William.
 Lectures on the Book of Revelation.

-4. Next, there is a judgment on the sea; that is, on the outside regions, where profession of life quite died out.
+3. Next, there is a judgment on the sea; that is, on the outside regions, where profession of life quite died out.
 Kelly, William.
 Lectures on the Book of Revelation.

-5. The third, I conceive, represents by rivers people formed into a separate condition of nationality, like waters flowing in a distinct channel, under special local influence; and by the fountains rather the springs of a nation’s prosperity.
+4. The third, I conceive, represents by rivers people formed into a separate condition of nationality, like waters flowing in a distinct channel, under special local influence; and by the fountains rather the springs of a nation’s prosperity.
 All the active principles assume the form of death.
 The third judgment comes down to smaller details than the former ones.
 Kelly, William.
 Lectures on the Book of Revelation.

 Tagged with: